-Under the principles of Basel III, the BOT requires that commercial banks registered in Thailand and their groups must maintain three minimum capital adequacy ratios: A Common Equity Tier 1 capital adequacy ratio of no less than 4.50 percent, a Tier 1 capital adequacy ratio of no less than 6.00 percent, and a total capital adequacy ratio of no less than 8.50 percent.
-The aforementioned minimum ratios have yet to include the Capital Conservation Buffer of more than 2.50 percent which came into effect on January 1, 2019.
-Moreover, the BOT requires the Bank, which is classified as a domestic systemically important bank (D-SIB), to have additional capital to meet the Higher Loss Absorbency (HLA) requirement, which raises the required Common Equity Tier 1 ratio by 1.00 percent from January 1, 2020 onwards.
-Consequently, from January 1, 2020, Common Equity Tier 1 ratio, Tier 1 ratio and total capital ratio must be more than 8.00, 9.50 and 12.00 percent, respectively, of the total risk-weighted assets.
+Under the principles of Basel III, the BOT requires that commercial banks registered in Thailand and their groups must maintain three minimum capital adequacy ratios: a Common Equity Tier 1 capital adequacy ratio of no less than 4.50 percent, a Tier 1 capital adequacy ratio of no less than 6.00 percent, and a total capital adequacy ratio of no less than 8.50 percent.
+The aforementioned minimum ratios have yet to include the Capital Conservation Buffer which the BOT is phasing in with an additional capital ratio of more than 0.625 percent p.a. that began on January 1, 2016 rising in increments to more than 2.50 percent on January 1, 2019.
+Moreover, the BOT requires the Bank, which is classified as a D-SIB, to have additional capital to meet the Higher Loss Absorbency (HLA) requirement, which raises the required Common Equity Tier 1 ratio by 1.00 percent, beginning with a 0.50 percent increase from January 1, 2019 followed by a 1.00 percent increase from January 1, 2020 onwards.
+Consequently, a Common Equity Tier 1 capital adequacy ratio of more than 6.375 percent, a Tier 1 capital adequacy ratio of more than 7.875 percent, and a total capital adequacy ratio of more than 10.375 percent are required to be maintained from January 1, 2018.
+Effective from January 1, 2019, Common Equity Tier 1 ratio, Tier 1 ratio and total capital ratio must be more than 7.50, 9.00 and 11.50 percent, respectively, of the total risk-weighted assets.
+And from January 1, 2020, Common Equity Tier 1 ratio, Tier 1 ratio and total capital ratio must be more than 8.00, 9.50 and 12.00 percent, respectively, of the total risk-weighted assets.

-As at December 31, 2020, the Group's Common Equity Tier 1 capital adequacy ratio, its Tier 1 capital adequacy ratio and its total capital adequacy ratio were 14.89 percent, 15.76 percent and 18.34 percent, respectively, whereas at December 31, 2019 the ratios were 17.01 percent, 17.01 percent and 20.04 percent, respectively.
+As at December 31, 2018, the Group's Common Equity Tier 1 capital adequacy ratio, its Tier 1 capital adequacy ratio and its total capital adequacy ratio were 16.43 percent, 16.43 percent and 17.96 percent, respectively, whereas at December 31, 2017 the ratios were 16.62 percent, 16.63 percent and 18.17 percent, respectively.
 Consequently, the Bank's capital is at a level that provides such additional buffers.